HegrJan/BlindGD77/docs/readme.txt

-AccessibleGD77 Readme.txt file by Joseph Stephen VK7JS.
+AccessibleGD77 Readme.rtf file by Joseph Stephen VK7JS.
 Email: vk7js@faithfulgenerations.com

 Please note, if you are reading this file in a text editor, please ensure word wrap is enabled